TrustlessComputer/zk-rollups-explorer/README.md

 docker compose up
 ```

-It will run local Ethereum node, BVM, Postgres DB and all Block Explorer services.
+It will run local Ethereum node, EAI, Postgres DB and all Block Explorer services.

 ## ⛓️ Connection to your Hyperchain